cryingpotat0/seamus/README.md

   - :check: Improve margin on top
   - :check: Make edit a modal that pops up
   - :check: Make UI inline in some cases
-- Loading states on save

 2. Now can come other things like:

 - Autodeploy URL
+- input types:
+    - multi select from an enum
+    - rating type that lets you swipe based on a filter
+- vim mode editing
+- Loading states on save
 - Better table
 - Auth
 - Pagination